Karate in the United States: Founders of American Karate systems

 No individual can truly claim to be the founder of "American Karate" because it is an eclectic mixed martial art of systems and styles.
 Many instructors have taken what they considered to be the best of different systems to devise a curriculum that worked for them and their students.
 Some individuals who have claimed to be founders of their own systems of "American Karate" are listed here, some of whom have claimed 10th degree or higher black belt ranks for themselves.
 In Asian culture, most 10th degree black belts (typically represented by a Red Belt) were awarded only upon the death of the Grandmaster by his successor.

 Tsutomu Ohshima, after being taught by Gichin Funakoshi, traveled to America and brought Shotokan Karate, as well as creating the Caltech Karate Club, the first American university karate club, in 1957.
 Master Ohshima is a 5th degree black belt, the highest rank in Shotokan Karate of America.
 The reason being when Master Funakoshi received his belt as a 5th degree and not caring for rank, Master Ohshima didn't want to go higher than his master, setting the limit at five levels of black belt rank.

 Allen R. Steen is a 10th degree black belt who earned his 1st degree in 1961, in Tae Kwon Do from Jhoon Rhee.
+Steen was among the first group of 6 American students at the University of Texas-Austin to earn a black belt from Jhoon Rhee, in 1962.
+(Atlee Chittim had earned his black belt from Rhee in 1960.)
 Steen opened the first karate school in Texas in 1962 and became known as the "Father of Texas Blood and Guts Karate."
 He also gained fame for defeating Chuck Norris and Joe Lewis in a single evening to win Ed Parker's Long Beach International Karate Championships in 1966.
+Steen died in 2025.